 Xorbi may not have a beach or a rooftop, but it more than makes up for it with its sprawling enclosed courtyard filled with palm trees and fairy lights.
 In the heart of Fann Hock, Xorbi can easily be missed from its indiscernible exterior, but the inside is anything but.
 A rowdy bar jam-packed with a clientele from across the African continent, Xorbi is one of the best value places to drink and eat in large quantities.
-Dibi (Senegalese BBQ) can be ordered by the kilo and beers are served in hefty 660ml bottles.
+Dibi (Senegalese barbecue) can be ordered by the kilo, and beers are served in hefty 660ml (22 fl oz) bottles.
 Xorbi is also a hub for football and plays every big game on its two large projector screens.
-The Champions League final at Xorbi was a carnage of loyalties, with Real Madrid one of the most popular teams in Senegal, but Liverpool the team of ‘Sadio, Sadio, Sadio’.
-You can expect a similar mish-mash of support during the big World Cup games.
+With loyalties split between Europe’s biggest teams, the latter stages of the Champions League are particularly raucous.

 Bazoff clearly couldn’t decide whether to be a restaurant-bar or a bar-restaurant, so plumped for both.
-One room features a long, darkly-lit bar with stools and stacked bottles; think the 3am New York bar scene in a b-list film.
+One room features a long, darkly lit bar with stools and stacked bottles; think the 3am New York bar scene in a B-list film.
 The other is a large, light dining area with wooden tables and chairs.
 The one thing that unites them: the big screens.
 This bar and restaurant off Avenue Bourguiba marries its wide selection of drinks with a menu that fits all wallets and palates (including vegetarian options).
-As such, it is a melting pot for students, professionals, expats and locals to come and get their sport fix on the six large screens, while they often host live music on weekend evenings.
-Bazoff also has a trump card: air-con.
-June/July in Senegal starts to get very sticky, so if you’re planning on settling in for a day of matches, Bazoff is a great place to do it.
+As such, Bazoff is a melting pot for students, professionals, expats and locals to come and get their sport fix on the six large screens, while it often hosts live music on weekend evenings.
+Bazoff also has a trump card if you’re trying to watch sport in the sweaty summer months: air con.

-Seoul 2 may have nothing to do with Korea, but don’t let its confusing name put you off.
 Tucked away in the backstreets of Sicap Karak, this compact and convivial bar is a real delight, welcoming a friendly local crowd into an airy enclosed patio.
-Inconspicuous from the outside, visitors will need to look out for a green Beaufort beer sign, which is often helpfully hidden by leaves.
+Seoul 2 is fairly inconspicuous from the outside – just look for the green Beaufort beer sign, which is often helpfully hidden by leaves.
 However, if football is on, the search is much easier.
 Inside, expect to share big tables and get caught up in compulsive whooping and hooping at any decision the referee makes.
-Due to its relatively small size, it’s worth getting down there early if watching a popular game, while ordering some of its delicious African fare – think dibi (grilled meats), alloko (fried plantain) and attieké (manioc cous-cous) – can also take a long time to arrive.
+Due to its relatively small size, it’s worth getting here early if watching a popular game, while ordering some of its delicious African fare – think dibi (grilled meats), alloko (fried plantain) and attieké (manioc couscous) – can also take a long time to arrive.

-In downtown Plateau, next to the famous Marché Kermel, this bar-restaurant claims to be the oldest bistro in Dakar.
-It fittingly offers unassuming, uncomplicated, but very good French cuisine with the lunchtime three-course menu a particular steal at just CFA7500 (around US$13.50).
-If coming in the evening, you can expect live music, karaoke nights and a changing happy hour, all in the comfort of an air-conditioned salon.
-But, it’s the football we’re after and Le Kermel is the place to go for HD.
-Its large screen may not be the size of some of the projectors across town, but if you like telling which player is which while sipping on a draught beer (quite rare in Dakar), Le Kermel is right up your alley.
+In downtown Plateau, next to Marché Kermel, this bar-restaurant claims to be the oldest bistro in Dakar.
+It fittingly offers unassuming, uncomplicated but very good French cuisine, with the lunchtime three-course menu a particular steal at just 7,500 West African CFA francs (£10).
+If coming in the evening, expect live music, karaoke and a changing happy hour, all in the comfort of an air-conditioned salon.
+But, it’s the sport we’re after, and Le Kermel is the place to go for HD.
+Showing football, handball and anything related to France, its large screen may not be the size of some of the projectors across town, but the quality takes some beating.